BioinformaticsSTU/TGStools/README.md

 conda create -n python3 python=3.5
 source activate python3
 ```
-Because github has data upload limit, we have upload ***supplement data (gtfAnnotation.gtf)*** in OneDrive and you can download supplement data
+Because github has data upload limit, we have upload ***supplement data (gtfAnnotation.gtf)*** in OneDrive, so you can download supplement data
 [here](https://stumail-my.sharepoint.cn/:u:/g/personal/d_z_chen_stu_edu_cn/ERG1zRvBkVFAn7mCyLeNvVoBGVbslQZQJIy-FUhF3LuGtA?e=bcgdYa
 ) and then put this file in ***source*** directory.
 After conda environment has been activated, TGStools can be installed through command below.